-PULSE Your heart rate will display when you grip the heart rate sensors located on desired, press START / STOP to resume exercising.

-TIME will begin to count down from 1:00 to 00:00.
+PULSE Your heart rate will display when you grip the heart rate sensors located on the handlebars, keeping a secure grip on the heart rate sensors.
+Once the computer receives a stable heart rate signal, TIME will begin to count down from 1:00 to 00:00.
 As soon as 00:00 is reached, the LCD display will show a heart rate recovery score from F1 to F6.
 F1 is the most desirable and F6 is the least desirable.
-As your fitness
+As your fitness improves, you will notice your recovery score improves.